boltlabs-inc/libzkchannels/README.md

 # Documentation

 Build the api documentation by simply running `make doc`.
 Documentation will be generated in your local `target/doc` directory.

-For the libzkchannels (or BOLT) design documentation, see the `docs/bolt.pdf` document.

 # Contributions